ssrome/100-days-of-code/log.md

 **Today's Progress:** Challenges on Codewars. https://twitter.com/saromsaweb/status/1065751794767327233

 **Thoughts:**
 I knew it was going to be challenging over the earlier part of the week.
 Travelling for work meant that I didn't have control over my time so I was only able to do something for one day out of the three days I was away for.
-Back into te=he swing of things.
+Back into the swing of things.
 Still haven't had enough to do anything more than these challenges.

 1. [A Needle in the Haystack](https://www.codewars.com/kata/56676e8fabd2d1ff3000000c/solutions/javascript)
 2. [How many lightsabers do you own?](https://www.codewars.com/kata/51f9d93b4095e0a7200001b8/solutions/javascript)